Aldrich-Genetic-Epidemiology-Lab/genotype_qc/README.md

 ```

 ### Data
 Due to access restrictions for most individual-level genotype datasets, we will be using a multi-ancestry dataset consisting of 1,435 individuals of African and European ancestry that was compiled from participants in the gnomAD and Human Genome Diversity Project (HGDP) datasets.
-These data can be downloaded from Dropbox [here](https://www.dropbox.com/scl/fo/h32oore8jemwtj09bd88p/ACv4ccrfSn7CGP33evyp-JM?rlkey=ph9y4ze2c2oe4km9011dr05tp&st=3e95yn38&dl=0).
+These data can be downloaded from OneDrive [here](https://vumc365-my.sharepoint.com/:f:/r/personal/melinda_aldrich_vumc_org/Documents/Aldrich_VUMC/AldrichLab_Shared/genotype_qc_data?csf=1&web=1&e=NWlMzJ).
 The code used to compile these data can be found in the ```sample_dataset``` folder.
 To simulate an array-based dataset, these sequencing data have been filtered to retain only SNPs directly genotyped on the Illumina MEGA array.

 ### QC overview
 Starting from the raw genotype data, the entire QC workflow can be broken down into three distinct sub-steps: